 Steve smiled to himself at how deeply she’d gotten into the role, and said, “He nods.
 ‘The night talon senses vibrations that humans cannot feel.
 Every thousand years, the demon-lord Cax drops one of his fighting limbs, and that is what you hold.’ ”

 Steve forgot he’d written stuff on this.
-He flipped through his notebook and found a description he’d worked on a long time: ‘He is one of the oldest demons.
+He flipped through his notebook and found a description he’d worked on for a couple hours that morning: ‘He is one of the oldest demons.
 When the universe was made, the powers had no form.
 Then primitive creatures arose in the deeps of time.
 The powers observed them and some took the shapes they admired.
 When the first arthropods crawled hungry on the land, Cax recognized his proper body.
 He is magnificent, like a jet mantis, but many-legged in his lower parts.
 His eyes are faceted like jewels.
 His pink mouths line the spiracles of his armored body and chorus and command, inciting passion, devotion, murder, or madness.
 He can crawl the land, fly the air, swim the deeps.
 He is the perfected, ancient master.’ ”

 “You wrote that?”
 Tess asked.

 She blinked.
 “Okay, so he said that he drops a leg every thousand years?”

 “More like an antenna, but yeah,” and then, speaking in Vidal’s haughty voice: ‘Only his most favored lieutenants may wield it.
 You are blessed.’ ”

 Megaera answered him: “You mean that this flail is the claw of a demon?”